w3f/polkadot-wiki/docs/learn/how-to/join-nomination-pool.md

 __

 The[Staking Dashboard](https://staking.polkadot.cloud/#/overview) is a powerful tool in the Polkadot ecosystem that allows you to stake your DOT easily.
-If this is your first time using it, we recommend reading our [overview article ](../../general/dashboards/staking-dashboard.md)to learn how to navigate its tabs.
+If this is your first time using it, consider reading the [overview article ](../../general/dashboards/staking-dashboard.md)to learn how to navigate its tabs.

 This article explains how to use the [Staking Dashboard](https://staking.polkadot.cloud/#/pool) to join a nomination pool.

-In this example, we use the Westend testnet, but the process is the same for Polkadot and Kusama.
+This example uses the Westend testnet, but the process is the same for Polkadot and Kusama.

 ### How to Join a Nomination Pool

 !!! warning "IMPORTANT"

     You can now join a nomination pool with tokens that are locked for governance in addition you can vote in governance while your tokens are staked in a pool.
-The bonded tokens remain in your account and under your control, but cannot be transferred.
+The bonded tokens remain in your account and under your control, but can't be transferred.
 The pool handles validator nominations and reward distribution.

 !!! tip "GOOD TO KNOW"